aconfee/KimbyArting/README.md

   - If Mongo was not set up for this project, comment or remove the Mongo tests from test/apiTests.js.
   - Deploy now using `npm run deploy` (don't commit changes, this will be done for you -- however, in the future, commit for the sake of leaving a good history of messages).
 Travis should run everything and deploy to Heroku when finished.

 9. Once everything is up and running, remove this README and start creating!
+(Verify Travis build completes and Heroku app is deployed).